Modulor

 Commemorative Swiss coin showing the modulor.

 The Modulor is an anthropometric scale of proportions devised by the Swiss-born French architect Le Corbusier (1887–1965).

 It was developed as a visual bridge between two incompatible scales, the Imperial and the metric systems.
 It is based on the height of a man with his arm raised.
-The Modulor considered the standard human height as 1.83 m, excluding feminine measures.
+The Modulor deemed the standard human height to be 1.83 m, excluding feminine measures.
 The dimensions were refined with overall height of raised arm set at 2.26 m.

 It was used as a system to set out a number of Le Corbusier's buildings and was later codified into two books.